Your Perfect Hotel in Center of Amsterdam: A Local's Guide to the Best Central Accommodations

 Urban Lodge occupies a beautifully converted building that once housed a newspaper printing press.
 The architects have preserved many of the original features – exposed brick walls, high ceilings, and large windows that flood the spaces with natural light.
 But they've also added contemporary touches that feel fresh and unexpected.

 The location puts you within easy walking distance of both the museum quarter and the city's shopping districts.
 I love recommending this place to travelers who want to feel like they're staying somewhere with character, not just another chain hotel.
-The staff has this wonderful way of making you feel like a temporary local rather than a passing tourist.

 Fashion Forward: Westcord Fashion Hotel Amsterdam